deeptendies/financial-data-and-ai-platform/README.md

-# Training Data Platform Engineers
+# Training Data Platform Engineer
 As a Data Platform Engineer, one's goal is to architect and build cloud-native data pipelines and infrastructure to perform big data analytics and machine learning.

 # Base data platform stack